omalk98/CrystalBox-backup/use_cases/create_new_admin.md

 1. Actor navigates to the page that allows them to create a new admin.
 2. System asks the user to fill up the required input fields.
 3. Actor inputs admin's first name, last name, email address, system access level and clicks submit.
 4. System generates a random hashed password for newly created admin & stores all the details to a database.
+5. System notifies user that admin is successfully created.

 ### Alternate Flows
 - User enters invalid characters for the required input fields.